Cholangitis – Quick Consult

 • Choledochal/biliary cysts

-• fair skinned people of Northern European descent, Hispanics, Native American’s and Pima Indians
+• Fair-skinned people of Northern European descent, Hispanics, Native Americans, Pima Native Americans

 • Hepatolithiasis